zx80/flask-simple-auth/README.md

   and packages bcrypt, psycopg2, psycopg2cffi, psycopg…
 - check thread safety, esp cachetools
 - thread-local stuff in Reference: what about teardown?
-- use werkzeug Local instead of threading Local? unclear.
 - what about asyncio?